MilenaSilveira/MilenaSilveira-Portfolio/README.md

 Milena Silveira Portfolio

-As a coding bootcamp student I would like to present my Portfolio to future employers.
+Project Description

-As a part of developing this project I used HTML and CSS to structure and design it's layout.
+As a coding bootcamp student I would like to present my Portfolio to future employers, and for that this project was developed using HTML and CSS to structure and design it's layout.

 Usage